typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 ### Even Things That Aren’t Web Pages Are *Web-Page-Like*

-In the coming weeks we are going to dive properly into HTML, CSS, and <nobr>JS—</nobr>the *fabric* of web pages.
+In the coming weeks we are going to dive properly into HTML, CSS, and JS–the *fabric* of web pages.

 Let’s try to also think of these—more conceptually and semantically—as *content*, *form*, and *function*.
 (Or in another way, *skeleton*, *skin*, and *muscles.*) This ordering or *layering* of responsibilities is often called *progressive enhancement*.
 The semantic content (HTML) forms the foundation on which you can layer the form (CSS) and functionality (JS).